Course Title: Support the development of adult language, literacy and numeracy skills

 - determine language, literacy and numeracy (LLN) levels using validated tools, including those based on the Australian Core Skills Framework (ACSF), for at least 5 learners

-Task 2: Plan LLN support
+Task 2: Devise and implement LLN support

-Task 3: Review support and lead others
+Task 3: Review LLN support strategies and extend practice

 - review own strategy, and strategies of others, used to support LLN